Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 - [[fig6.pdf](https://github.com/Alexandregiacomellileal/Lumped-parameter-modeling-for-wind-farm-grounding/blob/main/fig6.pdf)] shows an image of the discretization mesh of the case study model built in COMSOL.
 In the discretization step of the finite element method used by COMSOL, extra-fine meshes with edge refinement are composed of tetrahedral elements.

+[^1]: A.G.
+Leal, H.L.
+L ́opez-Salamanca, A.E.
+Lazzaretti, D.C.
+Marcilio, A new approach for ground resistance measurements in onshore wind farms based on clamp-on meters and artificial neural network, Electric Power Systems Research.
+210 (2022) 108161.
 ________________________________________________________________________________________________________________________

 ### Contact us: